php-repos/datatype-documentations/pair-class.md

 Here you can see a list of the available methods on the collection:

----
 ### get

-It returns an array of key and value where the key index contains the key of the pair and the value index contains the value of the pair.
+It returns an array of key and value where the `key` index contains the key of the pair and the `value` index contains the value of the pair.

 ```php
 public function get(): array